hemanthkapa/web-page/_pages/about.md

         line-height: 1.6;
     }

+    /* Existing styles ... */

-    .about-content a {
+    .social-media-links a {
-        display: inline-block;
-        margin-bottom: 10px;
-        color:#000000;
+        color: #000000; /* Sets the text color to black */
         text-decoration: none;
     }

-    .about-content a:hover, .about-content a:focus {
+    .social-media-links a:hover, .social-media-links a:focus {
         text-decoration: underline;
     }

 </style>